 Freeze-dried Foods Have Different Shelf Lives

 You may have noticed that some manufacturers and home-freeze drying companies have a shelf-life of 25 years while others advertise a shelf-life of 30 years.
-That’s kind of confusing if you don’t know why.
+That’s confusing if you don’t know why.

-Shelf life can be affected by a number of things but all things being equal the shelf-life is based on quality control and how long a company has been around to do the testing.
+Shelf life can be affected by several things, but all things being equal, the shelf-life is based on quality control and how long a company has been around to do the testing.

 Mountain House Blog Quote

 “Actual Mountain House meals stored for at least 30 years in real-world conditions meet consumer expectations of ‘tasting good.’

 This was corroborated by numerous astonished reviewers of Mountain House Military meals stored for up to 42 years.

 Mountain House is the only brand in the industry that can legitimately make this claim.”

 As a side note, I’m not selling Mountain House meals, but I’ve eaten them and can attest to their quality.
 I have not eaten a 30-year-old freeze-dried meal.